mitri-afk/SplitFlapDisplay/README.md

 ## Usage
 All the SystemVerilog files (.sv) are used for programming the FPGA and the C files (.c) are used for the microcontroller.
 Be sure to download the MCU specific source libraries in the src folder!

+## MCU to FPGA SPI Communication table
+The table below